rolldone/remote-pipeline/note.md

 ## Phase 2

-- [Credentials] : Change table oauth_users to be credentials, and can manage [OnProgress]
+- [Credentials] : can manage [Alpha]

 	- Secret text - a token such as an API token (e.g. a GitHub personal access token),

 	- Username and password - which could be handled as separate components or as a colon separated string in the format username:password (read more about this in Handling credentials),

 	- Secret file - which is essentially secret content in a file,

 	- SSH Username with private key - an SSH public/private key pair,

 	- Certificate - a PKCS#12 certificate file and optional password, or

 	- Docker Host Certificate Authentication credentials.

 - [Pipeline] : Can attach git repo just only git url and fill which branch